 Scheduling and Managing Service Hours

 - Know volunteers' availability.
 Ask them to provide a copy of their schedule.
 If necessary, distinguish between times when the volunteer is truly unavailable and times when the volunteer prefers not to serve.
-Do not offer spots to volunteers whose availability is not a good match for your programs.
+Do not offer placements to volunteers whose availability is not a good match for your programs.

 - Familiarize yourself with Loyola's breaks and holidays.
 Students are not required to serve when Loyola is not in session during breaks, holidays or evacuations.
 However, a student may volunteer during these times if they wish, but it must be by mutual agreement with your agency.